epfl-ada/ada-2025-project-adastraperaspera/data_story_rewritten.md

 A consistent pattern emerges: for **13/16 PIGs**, the distribution has a **mode at zero**, followed by gradual density decay at higher counts.
 Different PIGs decay at different rates, indicating heterogeneous activation intensity and/or cell-state specificity.

-To identify PIGs with particularly unusual expression structure, we combine diagnostics (including **zero inflation**, dispersion, and shape) into a composite “weirdness score.”
+To identify PIGs with particularly unusual expression structure, we combine diagnostics (including **zero inflation**, dispersion, and shape) into a composite "weirdness score."
 The five most unusual PIGs are:

 | gene | zero_frac | weird_score |
 |---|---:|---:|